 |Doctoral or professional degree|

 Optometrists diagnose and treat visual problems and manage diseases, injuries, and other disorders of the eyes.

 Most optometrists work in stand-alone offices of optometry.
 Optometrists may also work in doctors’ offices and optical goods stores, and some are self-employed.
 Most work full time, and some work evenings and weekends to accommodate patients’ needs.

-Employment of optometrists is projected to grow 4 percent from 2019 to 2029, about as fast as the average for all occupations.
-Because vision problems tend to occur more frequently later in life, an aging population will lead to demand for more optometrists.
+Employment of optometrists is projected to grow 9 percent from 2020 to 2030, about as fast as the average for all occupations.

 Explore resources for employment and wages by state and area for optometrists.

 Compare the job duties, education, job growth, and pay of optometrists with similar occupations.

 Learn more about optometrists by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.